chillbirdo/InvoiceCreator/README.md

 # Invoice Creator

+Tired of writing your Invoices?
+Manually adding invoice number, date, hours and calculating price and tax can become a boring task.

-This is a handy tool for creating invoices, especially when you are a freelancer and working on an hourly bases.
+This is a handy tool for creating invoices, it suites especially freelancers who get paid on a hourly bases.
 Use a different latex-template for each of your customers and create beautiful looking invoices in seconds!

 ## installation and execution